k2-fsa/icefall/_sources/recipes/Non-streaming-ASR/librispeech/zipformer_ctc_blankskip.rst.txt

 Training
 --------

-For stability, it uses CTC loss for model warm-up and then switches to MMI loss.
+For stability, it doesn`t use blank skip method until model warm-up.

 Configurable options
 ~~~~~~~~~~~~~~~~~~~~